 Who should not take this tour?
 We wrote a post about the kind of people that should avoid our tours… Number 5 reads:” If you do not like; kids, dogs, tattoos, the color green, or gay people, you will hate what we do.
 We are family friendly (we were kids once too), our guides have tattoos or a funky piercing, that’s cos they’re funky people!
 Lastly, we positively discriminate when we hire gays, gays for days… that’s how we roll”.

-3pm: Find your bilingual freelance Wally guide waiting for you outside the front entrance of Museo Bellas Artes (in line to the street side).
+3PM: Find your bilingual Wally’s waiting for you outside the front entrance of Museo Bellas Artes.
 In case you don’t know Wally wears a white and red striped T-shirt (in Santiago, this is easier to find than the fun kids books).

-After introductions we head around the corner to Bellas Artes neighbourhood where you will see some of Santiago’s most symbolic street art.
+3:30PM: After introductions, we head around the corner to Bellas Artes where you will see some of Santiago’s most symbolic street art..
 A few stops before we hit up Plaza De Armas where you will learn more about the street dogs and what makes Santiago tick.

 PLAZA DE ARMAS

-5:00pm: Arriving in Santiago’s heart, you will see an array of visually impressive buildings.
-We weave amongst the smell of completos and games of Chess being played.
-Here we are Plaza De Armas.
-Remember to look up when we are in the church as well as around.
-The ceilings are a work of art!
+4PM: We weave amongst the smell of completos and games of Chess being played as we get to know the Plaza De Armas.
+Remember to look up when we are in the church- the ceilings are a work of art!